| | | |

 Shoyu chicken is Hawaiian style teriyaki.
 This sweet and savory chicken is slow-cooked in an aromatic broth made with shoyu, ginger, garlic, sesame, and brown sugar.
 The result is fall-off-the-bone tender and super flavorful chicken.

-I learned to make this shoyu chicken recipe in my home economics glass in middle school when I lived on Oahu.
+I learned to make this shoyu chicken recipe in my home economics class in middle school when I lived on Oahu.
 I still remember loving this class so much, and I’ve never forgotten how this shoyu chicken tasted.
 It’s still one of my go-to recipes.

 Hawaiian Shoyu chicken is easy and economical, as many Hawaiian recipes are.
+This recipe is super simple to make and is a local favorite.
+It’s soon to be one of your new go-to easy dinner recipes.

 Let’s get started!